raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

     - Most tools allow the recording and replaying of a series of actions.
 This recording/replaying is based on the use of standard HTML elements with stable ```id``` or ```name``` tags.
     - When code changes, actions may be easily replayed to check for errors.
     - These tests bases grow to handle complex user scenarios
-* The current use of PrimeFaces does not allow the use of modern testing tools.
+* The current use of PrimeFaces does not allow the use of modern testing tools without considerable custom programming.

 ### Example 2: Primefaces input boxes for Metadata